reactabular/reactabular/docs/examples/tree-view.md

 This example shows you how to render trees using Reactabular.
-It relies on a flat and specifically ordered data and a set of custom operations designed for it.
+It relies on a flat and specifically ordered rows and a set of custom operations designed for it.

 ```jsx
 /*